phetsims/equality-explorer/doc/implementation-notes.md

 **Creator Pattern**: Discussion about this pattern can be found in https://github.com/phetsims/scenery-phet/issues/214.
 What you won't find there is a summary of the pattern or a canonical example.
 So I'll attempt to summarize what it is, and how it's applied in this simulation.

-A 'creator' is responsible for handling the user interaction that results in the creation of both the model and view for a type of model element.
+A creator is responsible for handling the user interaction that results in the creation of both the model and view for a type of model element.
 In this sim, the creator is also responsible for managing the model element throughout its lifecycle.

 In this sim, creators live in the toolboxes below the scale, see [TermsToolbox](https://github.com/phetsims/equality-explorer/blob/master/js/common/view/TermsToolbox.js).
 The objects displayed in the toolboxes are `TermCreatorNode`s, each with an associated `TermCreator`.
 Clicking on one of the objects in the toolbox creates a term, via the following steps: